 Florida Bay is a world-class destination for recreational anglers.
 Park waters support habitats and nurseries for wildlife like spiny lobster and pink shrimp, which form the foundation of commercial fishing in the waters bordering Florida Bay.
 The bay’s clear waters and renowned fishing attract an increasing number of boaters every year.
 With this increase in popularity comes an increase in damage to the bay’s natural resources.

 Navigating Florida Bay is complicated and requires great care.
-A growing number of inexperienced boaters harm the bay’s habitats and wildlife by running aground and scarring seagrass beds.
+A growing number of inexperienced boaters harm the bay’s habitats and wildlife by running aground and leaving behind a lattice work of scars along the fragile seagrass beds.
+Some of these prop scars are miles long and crisscross across vast seagrass meadows.
+These unsightly scars can take more than a decade to recover, if ever.

 Addressing the Issues